swcarpentry-ja/carpentries-coc/topic_folders/communications/guides/share-opportunities.md

 If a post does not contain the above or does not meet the criteria outlined earlier, then a member of The Carpentries Core Team will reach out to you via Slack DM to address the concerns and suggest modifications.

-In cases where this process is not able to be carried out effectively (such as if the posting is by a spam bot), the Core Team will remove the posting, and with repeated instances of this, will potentially remove the account from the #jobs channel
+In cases where this process is not able to be carried out effectively (such as if the posting is by a spam bot), the Core Team will remove the posting, and with repeated instances of this, will potentially remove the account from the #jobs channel.

 ### Sharing Job Postings and other Community Opportunities on the "opportunities" Mailing List on Topicbox
 Posting opportunities to the ["opportunities" mailing list](https://carpentries.topicbox.com/groups/opportunities) requires one to be a member of the group.